zarzycki/betacast/README.md

 3. If not **2**, look for `datestemplate` in namelist *AND* that `datestemplate` exists.
 If yes, copy to `{BETACAST}/dates/dates.${CASENAME}.txt`.
 4. If not **1**, **2**, or **3**, exit.

-### 5.1.
+### 4.1.
 Pre-stage atmospheric analysis data (optional)

 Pre-staging the data consists of pulling the atmospheric data from an external server, renaming it, doing some basic file concatenation, variable arrangment, etc. and placing it into the relevant betacast folder.
 Doing so minimizes issues with attempting to download data from external servers at run-time, which can lead to crashes due to invalid credentials and other issues.

 An example of pre-staging data is shown using ERA5.
-The pre-stage code in this case requires python3 and cdsapi.
+The pre-stage code in this case requires python3 and cdsapi (plus a token from ECMWF in `.cdsapirc`).

 ```
 # Example on Cheyenne of loading python + cdsapi (part of NCAR suite)